johnolinda/relationships-small-group-study/02-the-problem-and-the-solution.md

+---
+layout: page
-Lesson 02: Relationships: The Problem and the Solution
+title: The Problem and the Solution
+---

 ## Review (5 minutes)